nvm-sh/nvm/README.markdown

     nvm install unstable
     nvm use stable
     nvm run unstable --version

+If you want to install `io.js`:

+    nvm install iojs

 If you want to use the system-installed version of node, you can use the special default alias "system":